echang15/rapidprototyping-django/README.md

 ## Overview

-You will create your first Python/Django app, with basic CRUD (Ceate, Read, Update, Delete) functionality.
+You will create your first Python/Django app, with basic CRUD (Create, Read, Update, Delete) functionality.
 We will do this by building a simple todo application modeled after [todo-MVC](http://todomvc.com/)

 What you will learn: